“That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.” (John 3:6)

 Perhaps the greatest purpose of Christianity is to take that which is only flesh and see it reborn as Spirit—to see spiritual life born where before there was only death.
 But then, even in the most mature of believers, there remain aspects of the old nature mixed in with—even at war with—the new.
 In frustration Paul cried, “I find then a law, that, when I would do good, evil is present with me” (Romans 7:21).
 But each Christian should, through the power of God, be winning that war.

-Christ came to regenerate the spiritual side of man.
+Christ came to regenerate the spiritual side of people.
 “There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit.
 For the law of the Spirit of life in Christ Jesus hath made me free from the law of sin and death” (Romans 8:1-2).

 Too many Christians still have their spirits buried deeply within the flesh, having “yielded [their] members servants to uncleanness and to iniquity” (Romans 6:19).
 But Christ came to change all that.
 “God sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh: That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit” (Romans 8:3-4).